halbgut/meteor-altboiler/README.md

 All the properties set using `altboiler.config` will be saved inside `altboiler.configuration`.
 The structure of that object is documented here.
 Normally you don't need to access this object directly.

 #### css - *Array || String*
 An array of strings of CSS or a string of CSS.
 The CSS added via this option will be rendered into the loading template.
 The best way to use this is with [`Assets`](http://docs.meteor.com/#/full/assets).
+The CSS added via this option will not be deleted onLoad.

 #### js - *Array || String || Function*
 Same as the css option.
 The configured JS will be executed right after `assets/loader.js`.
 The array may also contain functions. `toString` will be called on these and they will be wrapped in a closure (`(yourfunction)()`).
 It is then executed after the HTML and CSS is loaded.
 There is a little problem with this tough.
 The HTML is not guaranteed to be rendered when this is loaded tough.
 So you might want to wrap you script inside a `setTimeout(someFunc, 0)`.
 By default `altboiler.configuration.js` is an array containing a script that makes the load screen nicely fade in and out.
 So if you want to keep this functionality you may want to use `altboiler.configuration.js.push`.